Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep Reinforcement Learning: Introduction

 \subsection{Related Works}

-In order to address the spectral and energy challenges in the 6G ultra-dense networks as aforementioned, we intuitively apply NOMA and WPT technologies to the D2D deployed networks, which is the theme of this paper.
 In literature, D2D, NOMA and WPT were combined and studied in pairs or all together for different scenarios.
-The authors in \cite{ding2021harvesting} analysed the performance of a NOMA uplink network consisting of a single non-energy constrained device and multiple energy-constrained WPT supported devices, which provides the research directions for WPT-NOMA.
+The authors in \cite{ding2021harvesting} analysed the performance of a NOMA uplink network consisting of a single non-energy-constrained device and multiple energy-constrained WPT supported devices, which provides the research directions for WPT-NOMA.
 The authors in \cite{goktas2022wireless} maximized the uplink sum rate of multiple WPT-assisted devices in a single user downlink NOMA network, where the time switching coefficient and power allocation were alternatively optimized.
 In \cite{tang2019energy}, the energy efficiency of a downlink SWIPT-enabled NOMA system with TS-based terminals was maximized by jointly optimizing the time switching coefficients of terminals and the power allocation strategy of the BS.
 The authors in \cite{yu2021optimal} obtained the optimal power allocation scheme for a single-carrier single-uplink-user NOMA-enabled network by using convex optimization, where one D2D transmitter and two D2D receivers are taken into account. \cite{pan2017resource} optimized the resource allocation and channel assignment scheme in a NOMA downlink cellular network, where multiple D2D devices are deployed.
-A recent work \cite{khazali2021energy} applied WPT to two NOMA uplink users group to improve the energy efficiency and spectrum efficiency, where users in these two groups perform energy harvesting and signal transmission alternatively.
+A recent work \cite{khazali2021energy} applied WPT to two NOMA uplink users groups to improve energy efficiency and spectrum efficiency, where users in these two groups perform energy harvesting and signal transmission alternatively.